core-wg/resource-directory/draft-ietf-core-resource-directory.md

 The endpoint then finds one or more addresses of the directory server as described in {{simple_finding}}.

-An endpoint can send (a selection of) hosted resources to a directory server for publication as described in {{simple_publishing}}.
+An endpoint finally asks the directory server to probe it for resources and publish them as described in {{simple_publishing}}.

 The directory server integrates the information it received this way into its resource directory.
 It MAY make the information available to further